 The International Association of Insurance Supervisors (International Association of Insurance Supervisors IAIS

-) was established in 1994.
+), which was established in 1994, defines the international standards for insurance supervision.
 Its objectives are to promote effective and globally consistent supervision of the insurance industry and contribute to global financial stability in order to ensure fair, safe and stable insurance markets for the benefit and protection of policyholders.

 What the IAIS does